radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 ```
 ### LED Illuminated Push Buttons

 LED lluminated push buttons are connected via 74HC164 shift registers.
+LEDs may be configured by the 'G' command to light normally or inverse and to have a dim backlight which is useful for reading the button legends in a dim environment.

 When the Midi interface powers up all LEDs light briefly as a lamp test feature.

 Until the Midi Interface connects to GrandOrgue each button will illuminate when pressed for testing the button and LED operation.

+Once GrandOrgue is running the push button LEDs may be loaded by GrandOrgue midi note on or midi note off messages, the value field 0-127 is ignored.

 Buttons generate midi note messages on the configured midi channel plus 8.

 The first button (00) in the series acts as a shift key.
 When button 00 is held in, any other button pressed generates is midi note +64.
-The shifty feature may be used to save console buttons.
+The shift feature may be used to save console buttons.
 For example a '+1' button may be configured to act as '-1' when shift is pressed.

 When a button is held for longer than 4 seconds its midi note is set to auto repeat at 0.5 second intevals.
 Auto repeat may be useful for adjusting the metronome tempo.

 The status of the connected shift registers may be seen with the 'O' command.

 ```
 Shift Register Midi Channel 11 Note Numbers